 I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine and I am an Instructor at the Harvard T.H.
 Chan School of Public Health.
-I write about health, politics, and justice, and I have a book on the way about empathy for Simon & Schuster.
+I write about health, politics, and justice.

 I am a regular contributor to VICE's health channel, Tonic.
 I have written for The Atlantic, The New Republic, The New York Times, The Guardian, Slate, Playboy, and The Nation, and my work has been featured by MSNBC, NPR, HuffPost Live, BET, and Big Think.
 I hold a Ph.D. and master's in Anthropology from Harvard, a master's in Religion, Ethics, and Politics from Harvard Divinity School, and a B.A. in Philosophy from Pennsylvania State University.

 I am represented by Ed Maxwell at Sanford J. Greenburger Associates.
 You can contact me at Jason_Silverstein [at] hms.harvard.edu.

 The Persistence of Whitewashing, The New Republic, May 2018

 Americans Are Still Serving Unconstitutional Sentences, The Outline, April 2018